ampproject/amp-toolbox/packages/optimizer/README.md

 The performance optimizations can improve page rendering times by up to 50%.
 You can read more about the potential performance gains in this [blog post](https://blog.amp.dev/2018/10/08/how-to-make-amp-even-faster/).

+**Important: AMP Optimizer will produce valid AMP, if the input is valid AMP.**

 * [Usage](#usage)
 * [Best Practices](#best-practices)
   + [Regenerate pages at least once a week](#regenerate-pages-at-least-once-a-week)